 I avoid baggage fees with airline-branded credit cards.
 A card with $100 annual fee more than covers all the luggage I need to check.

-We travel by a car seat that is narrow and very durable and fits in a large duffle bag.
 This car seat is narrow enough to fit 3 across in a small rental car.

 We travel with these safety rated inflatable boosters for the preschooler.
 These can be used on the airplane for the kids to see out the window or deflated into a carry one bag.